CaftBotti/manim_pi_creatures/README.md

 **pi_creature.py**:

-This python file is from cairo-backend, but we changed it a little (line 53 ~ 56) for all the pi creatures.
+This python file is from cairo-backend, but we changed it a little (line 53 ~ 56) to see all the pi creatures.
 Use the modified file instead of the original one to see cute pi.